-ADaRTA monitors the following aging indicators:
+ADARTA monitors the following aging indicators:

-- Launch time of activities: An activity in Android is related to all the interactions that a user can perform [19].
-Indeed, this is a fundamental user-perceived performance metric, which we use to assess the system performance degradation.
-More specifically, the launch time is the time to complete the initialization of a launched activity; - Aging KPIs: When user-perceived performance, in terms of launch time, is not directly measurable because the user might not perform multiple launches and the number of launch time samples may be insufficient to reveal aging - aging is detected by means of several OS key performance indicators (aging KPIs).
-There are empirical evidence that these indicators are related to the launch time.
-We selected aging KPIs, described in Section IV-A, based on our previous empirical analysis of Android aging [8].
+• Launch time of activities: An activity in Android is related to all the interactions that a user can perform [19].
+Indeed, this is the fundamental user-perceived performance metric, which we use to assess that the performance is degrading and the system is aging.
+Specifically, the launch time is the time to complete the initialization of a launched activity;

-&lt;sup>1Lines of code (LOC) computed with the SLOCCount tool [7] on the Android Open Source Project (AOSP) - the baseline version of Android v.
+1Lines of code (LOC) computed with the SLOCCount tool [7] on the Android Open Source Project (AOSP) - the baseline version of Android v.
 5.0 - not including further LOC from external open-source projects (such as the Linux kernel and SQLite) and from vendor customizations.